 Sale Items That You Can Buy for a Lower Price Elsewhere

-If you spot something marked down at a big-box store, your immediate reaction is that this is a good deal.
+If you spot something marked down at a big-box store — like a rollback at Walmart — your immediate reaction is that this is a good deal.
 However, it’s important to take the time to do a quick price comparison search on your smartphone to see if you can actually get it cheaper elsewhere.

 Paying For a Membership That You Never Use